-Predictive analytics is a form of advanced analytics that uses both new and historical data to determine patterns and predict future outcomes and trends
+Predictive analytics is a form of advanced analytics that uses both new and historical data to determine patterns and predict future outcomes and trends.

 Different Stages of Predictive Analytics Life Cycle

 Predictive analytics has its own life cycle; its first lifecycle starts with the problem statement that is its birth and goe up to its replacement by another model.
 Here are the stages of predictive analytics: Predictive analytics can help you make confident real-time recommendations that reduce costs, improve safety, and inform investments.